smogon/pokemon-showdown/config/CUSTOM-RULES.md

 `Inverse Mod` - inverse type effectiveness (like in Gen 6 Inverse Battles)

-`Scaled Stats Mod` - Pokemon will have their base stats, barring HP, adjusted to make their BST as close to 600 as possible (in Gen 1, BSTs will be scaled to 500)
+`Scalemons Mod` - Pokemon will have their base stats, barring HP, adjusted to make their BST as close to 600 as possible (in Gen 1, BSTs will be scaled to 500)

-`Scale HP` - HP will be considered into the stat formula of the Scaled Stats Mod

 `Gen 8 Camomons` - Pokémon will change their typing to match their first two moveslots